-- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - Ensuring reasonable adjustments are provided as informed by the Equality Act for children and young people with disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off-site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues including filtering and monitoring in accordance with DfE monitoring standards on all school devices. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2023 Annex A.
+- Childrens health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - Ensuring reasonable adjustments are provided as informed by the Equality Act for children and young people with disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off-site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues including filtering and monitoring in accordance with DfE monitoring standards. - Appropriate arrangements to ensure academy security, taking into account the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2024 Annex A.